-Mohamed Alabbar is considered one of the leading businessmen in the Middle East, and the driving force behind Dubai’s economic growth, with interests spanning across fashion, property, leisure and commodities.
-He established Dubai’s Burj Khalifa, the tallest building in the world, as well as the Dubai Mall that accounts for about half of the city’s luxury goods consumption.
+Mohamed Alabbar is considered one of the leading businessmen in the Middle East and driving force behind Dubai’s economic growth, with interests spanning fashion, property, leisure and commodities.
+His company Emaar Properties established Dubai’s Burj Khalifa as well as the Dubai Mall, which accounts for about half of the city’s luxury goods consumption.

-The business mogul and real estate tycoon is also a stakeholder in Yoox Net-a-Porter group and developed the Armani hotel in Milan alongside the Italian fashion house.
+The business and real estate mogul is also a stakeholder in Yoox Net-a-Porter group and developed the Armani hotel in Milan alongside the Italian fashion house.
 Alabbar has a degree in Finance and Business Administration from the Seattle University.
 He also holds an Honorary Doctorate from the university.

 Alabbar is the chairman of Emaar Properties.
 The company, which has a presence in more than 80 countries, focuses on developing prime real-estate locations in the luxury and hospitality sector.
-Amongst his many roles, he is also founder and owner of Alabbar Enterprises — a company that operates and invests in businesses in the Middle East, South East Asia and Africa, with a focus on luxury, fashion, retail and e-commerce.
+Among his many roles he is also founder and owner of Alabbar Enterprises, a company that operates and invests in businesses in the Middle East, South East Asia and Africa, with a focus on luxury, fashion, retail and e-commerce.

 He also led two investor groups in buying a combined 16.45 percent stake in Dubai-based courier Aramex part of a plan to build an e-commerce platform across the Arab world.
 Mr. Alabbar was the founding Director General of Dubai Department of Economic Development (DED) and served as a member of the Dubai Executive Council and Dubai Economic Council.